 3 Major Ways Yoga Can Raise Your Running Game and Keep You Strong and Active!

+Yoga will help you raise your running game and keeping you in tip-top condition in ways that other workouts cannot.
 For instance, running can take a toll on your body as you age.
 However, regular yoga practice can help alleviate discomfort and soreness.
 It can also improve running performance, help you run faster, increase longevity, and keep you flexible and strong.

 Lauren Fleshman, a two-time national outdoor 5000-meter champion, told Runner’s World that yoga training helped her get ready for long endurance runs which can be tough on the body.